How to Apply

 - A copy of your green card (both sides!)

-- A check or money order for $680 Make it out to "US Dept. of Homeland Security."
+- A check for $725 Make it out to "US Dept. of Homeland Security."
 Make sure that your name, address, and phone number are on the check.
 Write "N-400 Fee" on the blank at the bottom where it says "memo."
 If you are low income, you may be able to get a fee waiver.

 - After a few weeks, you will get a letter from USCIS that tells you that they received your application.
 Later you'll get another letter that tells you when and where to get your fingerprints taken.